codered93/hello-world/README.md

 # hello-world
 just getting started

-knee to explore new things
+keen to explore new things